rafaelvzago/skupper-tests/README.md

+Here's an updated README file for your `Skupper Tests Ansible Project` based on the new structure:

+---

 # Skupper Tests Ansible Project

 ## Project Structure and Content

-This project directory follows best practices recommended by the Ansible community, with a well-organized structure that facilitates role reuse, scenario management, and collection-based development.
-The layout promotes clarity, customization, and scalability, essential for effective configuration management and testing.
+This project directory is structured following best practices recommended by the Ansible community.
+It includes organized roles, scenarios, and configurations to facilitate modularity, scalability, and reuse.
+This layout supports efficient configuration management and comprehensive testing of Skupper environments.

 ```plaintext
 skupper-tests-playbook/